Everything you need to know about MTO (made-to-order)

 Provide examples

-Show examples of past customizations to give potential customers a clear idea of what they can expect.
+Show examples of past customization to give potential customers a clear idea of what they can expect.
 This could be through photo galleries, case studies, or customer testimonials.

 Step 2: Optimize the order process